Concussion (2013 film)

-Synopsis
+Plot

 Abby Ableman is a 42-year-old apartment flipper and interior designer with a routine domestic life and obligations.
 One afternoon, Abby's son Jake accidentally hits her on the head with a baseball and she is rushed to the emergency room by her wife, Kate, a divorce attorney.
 After being diagnosed with a concussion, Abby spends the next few days in a daze and begins to rethink her life.
 Kate falls asleep on Abby as they try to have sex.

 After an unsatisfying sexual encounter with a prostitute, Abby makes arrangements through her employee, Justin, to sleep with a young woman named Gretchen.
 The two women discuss how Gretchen uses this line of work to pay for college and that she loves having access to sexual encounters.
 Abby realizes that she also enjoys having access to new sexual encounters as they provide an escape from her monotonous life; she decides to take clients on a weekly basis.
 She meets with The Girl, Justin's business partner and new girlfriend, who agrees to send interested women to Abby in exchange for a small fee.
 Abby creates her alias, Eleanor, and meets with every potential client at a coffee shop as a precaution, only inviting them to her private loft to have sex if she deems them safe.

 Soon enough, Abby has sexual encounters with a wide variety of women, eventually becoming entangled with Sam Bennet, whom she recognizes from spin class.
 Like Abby, Sam finds herself in a nuclear family which includes a successful spouse (a husband in Sam's case), children, and plenty of money, yet feels an emptiness inside her.
 Abby's interest in Sam grows as she contemplates spending more time than just their sexual encounters together.